- Honors Intro to Engineering Design

 The Banking Course subjects are: operation of a ten-key pad, banking policies and procedures, products and services offered by banking institutions, checks and deposits.

-The Tax Preparation and Financial Management Course focuses on: Tax preparation, filling status, federal state and local tax laws, bonds, stocks, and investments.
+Financial Management Course focuses on: Tax preparation, filling status, federal state and local tax laws, bonds, stocks, and investments.

 The Agriculture and Natural Resource classes that are offered at Abraham Lincoln High School are within the Ornamental Horticulture Pathway.
 Each student will take two semesters of Ornamental Horticulture and two semesters of Greenhouse and Horticulture Practices.
 These classes will also give students A-G credit.
 The job opportunities after taking these classes are within any field of agriculture but specifically jobs within plant nurseries, greenhouse management, and landscaping careers.
 While students are in these classes, they will also be maintaining our class garden which will give students hands on skills within the industry.